begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ## UTF8

-UTF8 function converts a latin1or binary string into the UTF-8 equivalent byte sequence.
+UTF8 function converts a latin1 or binary string into the UTF-8 equivalent byte sequence.

 ### COMMAND SYNTAX